What Should I Do If My Instagram Account Was Hacked?

 b.
 Then enter your email address to reset the password.

-To get there, log in and click your username at the top right corner of the page.
+To get there, log in and click on your profile icon at the bottom right corner of the page.

-Then, click “Edit Profile.”
-On the page that appears, look for the Change Password option on the left-side menu.
+Then, click on the settings icon on the page that appears, and look for the Change Password option.

 Make sure you choose a strong password that meets these guidelines: